rchain/rchain/node/README.md

 Node needs to have read and write access to a folder called data directory.
 By default that folder is `$HOME/.rnode`.
 User can control that value by providing `--data_dir` flag.
 Regardless of which path on the file system you choose for the data directory, please remember that node needs to have read and write access to that folder.

-Below is an example of creating folder for default location and giving it ownership to the current user.
+Below is an example of creating folder for default location.
+This should not be necessary as the server will try to create the `data_dir`.

 ```
-sudo mkdir -p ~/.rnode
+mkdir ~/.rnode
 ```

 #### 2.1.2 Running the Node